 Note that these characteristics of research software do not necessarily prevent such software from being applied as-is in practice.
-The research software Panako (Six and Leman, 2014), which serves as an experimental platform for acoustic fingerprinting algorithms, is being used by commercial entities.
+The research software Panako (Six and Leman, 2014), which serves as an experimental platform for acoustic fingerprinting algorithms, is being used by Musimap and the International Federation of the Phonographic Industry (IFPI).
 Tarsos (Six et al., 2013) has an attractive easy-to-use graphical interface and is being used in workshops and during lectures by students.
 SyncSink (Six and Leman, 2015) exposes many parameters to tweak but can and is effectively used by researchers to synchronize research data.
 So some research software can be used as-is.
 Conversely, there is also transparent and open end-user software available that does not hide its complexity such as the relational database system PostgreSQL.
 This means that the characteristics (transparency, complexity, openness) are not exclusive to research software but they are, in my view, requirements for good research software.
 The focus should be on demonstration of a process while getting (academic) tasks done and not on simply getting tasks done.
 This can be found, for example, in the 'mission statement' of TarsosDSP: